apereo/cas/docs/cas-server-documentation/developer/Build-Process.md

 ...where `JAVA_HOME` is where you have the JDK installed (i.e `/Library/Java/JavaVirtualMachines/jdk[version].jdk/Contents/Home`).

-On Windows, Administration right should be granted to the console instead of sudo, and `$JAVA_HOME/lib/security/cacerts` should be changed to `"%JAVA_HOME%/lib/security/cacerts"` instead.
+On Windows, Administration right should be granted to the console instead of `sudo`, and `$JAVA_HOME/lib/security/cacerts` should be changed to `"%JAVA_HOME%/lib/security/cacerts"` instead.

 ### Deploy